CWK1987/Repository_projects/README.md

 - Strong programming, cloud, and collaboration tool skills are key trends.

 ![Top paying job skills](assets\efac6b70-da36-4b12-a5f8-ef86e2b9baf7.png) *This is a visual representation of key findings from analysing the top paying skills.
-Here we see: The top 10 moost in-deman skills (top left), distribution of skill types (top right), Top 10 highest paying job titles (bottom left), and Companies offering the highest paying jobs (bottom right).
+Here we see: The top 10 most in-demand skills (top left), distribution of skill types (top right), Top 10 highest paying job titles (bottom left), and Companies offering the highest paying jobs (bottom right).
 ChatGPT generated this image from my SQL query results*

 ### 3. In-Demand Skills for Data Analysts
 This analysis leveraged job posting data to surface the most commonly required skills, enabling a targeted focus on high-demand technical proficiencies.